BasicOverflow/CharlesBot/README.md

 * Through the audio data or direct text (from a browser client), the user makes a request by asking charles something
 * Using a classifier model, Charlesbot recognizes when the user asks something and what they want done, and creates a formal request to pipe to the asynchronous task queue
 * The task queue works on the task and pipes back results to the client through the API in real time.
 A user can then see results and send followups directly back
+* The tech stack involves python's FastAPI, MongoDB change streams, react for the browser side, and websockets for most communications through the API, so the system is inherently fast-performing

 # Async Task Queue
 -The AsyncQueue itself starts out as a barebone, modular structure that the user can add 'modules' to.
 * These 'modules' are implemented as a `Feature` class
-* Instances of these classes are imported into the file where the task queue is initiated and added simply by the line: `taskQueue.add_task(featureObject)`
+* Instances of these classes are imported into the file where the task queue is initialized and added simply by the line: `taskQueue.add_task(featureObject)`
 * Queue maintains a constant connection with the API Interface for any new task requests from a user
 * Can handle multiple requests at once asynchronously and return/receive information from users
 * Uses a custom async event loop that is able to have more events added onto it in real time without the loop terminating